OpenKitten/Documentation/BSON/Tutorials/ObjectId.md

 ]
 ```

 In the case of MongoKitten/MongoDB this may be useful when you're creating a cache for information from the database.
-Instead of re-fetching this data from the database you can identify the data using the ObjectId easily.
+Instead of re-fetching this data from the database you can identify the data using the ObjectId identifier easily.